OnurcanKoken/Crab_Detection_YOLOv5L/README.md

 # 4. My Observations About the Task

-It was quite fund and I have learned a lot by this project.
+It was quite fun and I have learned a lot by this project.
 This was my first time to use YOLO in a project like this one.
 I was not able to extract each time and create a time table as a result and could not be able to attend the competition on time but I wanted to share this work anyway since I really enjoyed!
-I am still learning how to use Microsft Azure by the way, I hope to learn to use in a short time.
+I am still learning how to use Microsoft Azure by the way, I hope to learn to use in a short time.
 Additionally, i am planning to improve myself on Computer Vision and complete more projects soon.

 # 5. Discussion